TheOdinProject/curriculum/javascript/organizing_your_javascript_code/organizing_code_with_objects.md

 - The ability to determine the current winning player
 - The ability to restart the game

-So, at it's most basic, an object that represents the game might look something like this (assuming we're playing against a computer player):
+So, at its most basic, an object that represents the game might look something like this (assuming we're playing against a computer player):

 ```javascript
 const rps = {